thomasgredig/RAWdataR/README.md

 Some additional tools in the `tools` sub-folder:

-Creating a database with all RAW files:
+Creating a database with all RAW files (configure first lines):
 `all-raw-files.R`

 finds additional folders with RAW files: